 Eco-Tourism and Conservation: Balancing Profit and Environmental Stewardship

-Eco-tourism is a rapidly growing sector that combines conservation efforts with sustainable experiences.
+Eco-tourism is a rapidly growing sector that combines conservation efforts with sustainable travel experiences.
 It focuses on responsible travel to natural areas, conserving the environment, and improving the well-being of local people.
 Eco-tourism provides a viable economic alternative to destructive practices such as deforestation and overfishing, by demonstrating the value of preserving ecosystems.

 The International Ecotourism Society (TIES) defines eco-tourism as “responsible travel to natural areas that conserves the environment, sustains the well-being of the local people, and involves interpretation and education.”
 This form of tourism is gaining popularity, with travelers increasingly seeking authentic and environmentally responsible experiences.